Model Names

 Yashica-Mat and Yashica Mat-XXX

 Yashica Mat varieties are confusing.
-The original meterless model was written as “Yashica-Mat” on both the camera and in literature (except on early boxes and in a 1957 ad where it appears as “Yashicamat”).
+The original meterless model was written as “Yashica-Mat” on both the camera and in some later literature.
+Originally, it was going to be released as “Yashicamat” and appears that way on the camera nameplate on the first user manual cover, the printed name on the covers of early user manuals generally as well as inside text, on early boxes and in early ads.
+However, all early Japanese ads, brochures and the user manual clearly separate the name into “Yashica” as the camera and “Mat” as the model.
+There are also quite a few later English language examples where Yashica calls it “Yashica Mat” without the hyphen.
 When the Yashica Mat-LM was introduced, it was still written as “Yashica-Mat” on the camera and an early ad has “Yashica-Mat LM”.
 However, an early brochure printed in Japan has “Yashica Mat-LM” and a later one from around 1964 (it includes the Yashica E) advertises the two Mats as “Yashica-Mat” and “Yashica Mat-LM”, a convention that seems to apply to all subsequent metered Mats (EM, 124 and 124G - the 24 and 12 are as for “Yashica”).
-Whilst there are some options, I will use “Yashica-Mat” and “Yashica Mat-LM”, “Yashica Mat-EM”, “Yashica Mat-124” and ”Yashica Mat-124G”.
+Whilst there are some options, I will use “Yashica-Mat” and “Yashica Mat-LM”, “Yashica Mat-EM”, “Yashica Mat-124” and ”Yashica Mat-124G” etc.

 Yashica 44 Series

-Special Nameplate Marks
+Special Nameplate & Other Marks

 The ® Mark

 My research suggests that cameras intended for the domestic Japanese market usually don't have the marks.
 That includes both complete model ranges and also individual examples from broadly available models.
-That takes care of the Yashicaflexes but doesn't explain the LM which seemed to be an export only model intended for the same markets as the Yashica C.
+That takes care of the Yashicaflexes but doesn't explain the Yashica LM which seemed to be an export only model intended for the same markets as the Yashica C.

 Some collectors record the trade mark sign with the serial number.
 Whether the ® is there or not doesn't excite me too much but combined with knowing whether a camera has a focusing scale in feet or metres and whether the film speed reminder is in DIN or ASA, it does help to tell us a little more about what market the camera or the model was produced for.